brunoolivieri/ardupilot_wiki/common/source/docs/common-underwater-triducer.rst

 Triducer
 ========

-Triducer combines Speed, temperature and Depth into one Transducer.
+Triducer combines Speed, temperature, and Depth into one Transducer.
 These instructions were provided by `Evan at the bottom of this ardupilot.org blog post <https://discuss.ardupilot.org/t/affordable-transducer-for-autonomous-boat/39484>`__

 Mounting the triducer
 ---------------------